Forms and Submission Queues

 - A link to view each submission in full

-- An option to download all the submission in a comma-separate value format which can be opened in Excel and other spreadsheet and database programs.
+- An option to download all the submission in a comma-separated value format which can be opened in Excel and other spreadsheet and database programs.

 - An option to subscribe to notifications about any new submissions.
-Each person who subscribes to a given form is notified via an automated email on a daily basis whenever new items have been submitted.
+Each person who subscribes to a given form is notified via an automated email whenever new items have been submitted.
 It's good practice to make sure there is at least one person receiving notifications for every form.

 - A variety of options for marking multiple submissions and then changing their status or deleting them in bulk.

 - On some forms there will be an additional option at the bottom of each submission to move the contents directly into a web page.
 This is covered in detail in the next section.

 Forms that Feed Directly Into Web PagesIt is possible (with help from SERC staff) to set up forms such that materials submitted through them can be made to flow directly into web pages (without needing to copy and paste the information manually).
 This involves a fair bit of setup and testing before the form can be used so it is best reserved for cases where large numbers of submissions will be collected and turned into web pages.
 It's also an obvious choice in cases where SERC already has an appropriate form setup to support that particular sort of submission: activity sheets, course descriptions and a few other standard formats.
 In those cases the existing setup can be easily replicated in new sites.